 “As in….This old man, he played one, he played knick knack on my bone.”

-6) Of course all the other stuff you know you will need like wipes, wipes and more wipes.
 I LOVE clorox wipes to kill nasty germs left behind by all the travelers who have gone before you.
 Think I’m over-reacting?
 Read about germs on an airplane.
 The surprise was that the germiest places were the seatbelt and the air control knob above you.
 Don’t forget baby skin friendly wipes for kid messes and diapers.

-7) Stay safe and bring a restraint system.
 I’m a big believer in each child having their own seat.
 It is expensive, but in my opinion worth it.
 Use the car seat for the youngest travelers.
 Once kiddos are over 1 year and weigh 22 pounds you can move to the CARES (Child Aviation Restraint System) which is fantastic.
 It is small and easy to use.
 Kids love it, too, because they feel so much more ‘free’ than when they are in a car seat.
 We LOVED ours.

 Flying with Kids – What to Pack – Kids aged 3-5